MichaelG-B/Capstone_Project/README.md

  - Layer3 – 4 nodes, sigmoid activation function
  - Output Layer – sigmoid activation function

-Due to the small amount of data going into the neural network, I kept the model simple and the amount of nodes between the number of input features (29) and output features (1).
+Due to the small amount of data going into the neural network, we kept the model simple and the amount of nodes between the number of input features (29) and output features (1).
 The sigmoid activation function was used in the output layer because our question is asking for a probability of pilot survival.
 The relu activation functions in the first two layers and the sigmoid activation function in the third layer gave me the best accuracy and loss scores through many trial and error runs.
 This model was trained on 100 epochs and used the ‘adam’ optimizer and ‘binary crossentropy’ for loss.
 The metric tested was ‘accuracy’.

 **Accuracy Results**
  - Accuracy resulted in 66.51%